 Leonardo DiCaprio starts the film by talking about a painting he saw as a child called "The Garden of Earthly Delights" by Hieronymus Bosch.
 It is a painting from around 1500 that is divided into three sections:

-The film then transitions to scenes of pollution, and in my opinion, it is a pretty compelling and powerful opening to the film.
+The film "Before the Flood" then transitions to scenes of pollution, and in my opinion, it is a pretty compelling opening to the film.
+This picture can serve as a warning to what is currently happening on our planet - the climate crisis.

-Early in the film, DiCaprio is shown talking to United Nations Secretary-General Ban Ki-Moon before making a speech.
+Early in the film "Before the Flood," DiCaprio is shown talking to United Nations Secretary-General Ban Ki-Moon before making a speech.

 DiCaprio asks Ki-Moon, "What specific message do you think is the most important?"